Mentry Programmer's Guide

 }

-This procedure retrieves the value of the type attribute of its argument to check whether the latter denotes a mentry widget for phone numbers (remember that this attribute was set to the value "PhoneNumber" in the procedure phoneNumberMentry).
+This procedure retrieves the value of the type attribute of its argument to check whether the latter denotes a mentry widget for phone numbers (recall that this attribute was set to the value "PhoneNumber" in the procedure phoneNumberMentry).

 Finally, recall that in the procedure phoneNumberMentry, we inserted the binding tag MentryPhoneNumber into the list of binding tags of the mentry's entry components, just after their path names.
 The binding script for this tag shown in the code below handles <<Paste>> (<Control-v> or <Command-v>) events in these entry widgets by pasting the current contents of the clipboard into the mentry, provided that it is a valid 10-digit phone number: